Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Clearly, one of the biggest concerns when a dog is eating lollipops is that they’ll swallow the stick.
 That’s why letting your dog chew on this hard candy is never good.
 You might think they’ll dissolve the stick or otherwise be unaffected, but it can pose a significant choking hazard.

-Much the same as you wouldn’t let a small child chew on the stick, you should not allow your dog access to it either.
-These sticks can get easily lodged into the throat, causing choking, airway obstructions, and even bowel blockages.
+Just as you wouldn’t let a small child chew on a stick, you should not allow your dog access to it either.
+It can easily lodge in the throat, causing choking, airway obstructions, and even bowel blockages.

-If any of these things happen, it can be detrimental for your dog—not to mention racking up expensive vet bills.
+If any of these things happen, it can be detrimental for your dog, not to mention rack up expensive vet bills.

 Too Much Sugar

-Even though a little bit of sugar won’t hurt your dog, a regular amount of sugar in their diet can.
+Even though a bit of sugar won’t hurt your dog, a large amount of sugar in their diet can.
 Too much sugar can do lots of things to our canine companions, such as lead to obesity and issues like diabetes.

 fat chihuahua dog